7:00AM to 5:00PM

 Then, let it sit for 15 minutes or so before scrubbing it.
 Once you start scrubbing the toilet, you’ll see the gunk come off quickly.

 The minerals present in the constant standing water of the bowl are responsible for limescale deposits.
 They form hard water stains and are tough to remove.
-However, a mixture of baking soda and white vinegar works wonders on it.
+However, a mixture of baking soda and white vinegar works wonders.

 After 15 minutes, use a stiff-bristled brush to scrub the stains, including the ones above the waterline.
 Then let the solution sit for at least 60 minutes before flushing.
-Baking soda and vinegar create a concentrated carbonic acid solution together, which is an excellent and eco-friendly toilet cleaning option.
+Baking soda and vinegar create a concentrated carbonic acid solution, an excellent eco-friendly toilet cleaning option.

-Besides tough stains, they also deal with the yellowing of the bowl.
+Besides tough stains, white vinegar and baking soda also deal with the yellowing of the bowl.
 Thus, you get a clean, stain-free toilet without splurging on expensive chemicals.

 Vinegar is acidic enough to kill germs and bacteria as well – so it’s a win-win situation for you!

 Borax or sodium borate is an economical alternative to expensive toilet cleaning chemicals.
-If the tough, yellow stains in the toilet bowl refuse to budge, then borax is the perfect solution.
+Borax is the perfect solution if the tough, yellow stains in the toilet bowl refuse to budge.

 You can mix this naturally occurring mineral with vinegar to clean the grime or use it as a standalone product.

 Just sprinkle one cup of borax into the bowl and leave it overnight.
 Remember to target the sides and the area above the waterline.
-In the morning, use a nylon toilet brush or a soft-bristled brush to scrub the stains and gunk.
+Use a nylon toilet brush or a soft-bristled brush to scrub the stains and gunk in the morning.

-You’ll notice the effect of borax when the stains effortlessly come off and you no longer have to vigorously scrub the toilet.
+You’ll notice the effect of borax when the stains effortlessly come off, and you no longer have to scrub the toilet vigorously.

 In addition to this, you can also mix vinegar and borax to form a paste.
 For this, dilute ½ cup of borax in vinegar and promptly spread it onto the tough stains in the toilet bowl.
 Let this thick paste rest for half an hour, and then use a stiff-bristled brush to scrub the stains before flushing the toilet.

-Also, borax is a versatile mineral that you can use to clean the toilet as well as the faucets, showerheads, and even the tiles.
+Also, borax is a versatile mineral that you can use to clean the toilet and the faucets, showerheads, and even the tiles.

 If you’re looking for a cleaning solution that also doubles as a disinfectant, then hydrogen peroxide is your best bet.
-This also helps in regular bathroom maintenance.
+It also helps in regular bathroom maintenance.